Heat Transfer (+ Go Solar PoC)

 In Electromagnetism, you have the four Maxwell’s Equations which cover everything from how charges create fields to how moving magnets create electricity.

 In Heat Transfer, while there is one “Master Equation,” the complexity comes from the fact that heat moves in three fundamentally different ways.
-You can think of it as one law that wears three different “outfits.”

 The “Master” Equation (The Heat Equation)